-The Transformation from Manual to Out-of-Box Industrialised Autonomous Material Transport (paper)M. Bakr, T. Kru ̈ger-Basjmeleh, A. Wendt, D. Schu ̈the, B. Abel, P. Erbts and B. Hei
+The Transformation from Manual to Out-of-Box Industrialised Autonomous Material Transport (paper, video)M. Bakr, T. Kruger-Basjmeleh, A. Wendt, D. Schu ̈the, B. Abel, P. Erbts and B. Hei

-Observabilty-Aware Trajectories for Geometric and Inertial Self-Calibration (paper)Christoph Bo ̈hm, Guanrui Li, Giuseppe Loianno, and Stephan Weiss
+Observability-Aware Trajectories for Geometric and Inertial Self-Calibration (paper, video)Christoph Bohm, Guanrui Li, Giuseppe Loianno, and Stephan Weiss

-High Precision Real Time Collision Detection (paper)Alexandre Coulombe and Hsiu-Chin Lin
+High Precision Real Time Collision Detection (paper, video)Alexandre Coulombe and Hsiu-Chin Lin

-Power-On-and-Go Capabilities for a Low-Cost Modular Autonomous Underwater Vehicle (paper)Chelsey Edge, Sadman Sakib Enan, Michael Fulton, Jungseok Hong, and Junaed Sattar
+Power-On-and-Go Capabilities for a Low-Cost Modular Autonomous Underwater Vehicle (paper, video)Chelsey Edge, Sadman Sakib Enan, Michael Fulton, Jungseok Hong, and Junaed Sattar

-Multimodal Data Fusion for Power-On-and-Go Robotic Systems in Retail (paper)Shubham Sonawani, Kailas Maneparambil, and Heni Ben Amor
+Multimodal Data Fusion for Power-On-and-Go Robotic Systems in Retail (paper, video)Shubham Sonawani, Kailas Maneparambil, and Heni Ben Amor

-Lessons learned from catastrophic scenarios uncover open research questions in robotics (slides)Werner Kraus
+Lessons learned from catastrophic scenarios uncover open research questions in robotics (slides, video)Werner Kraus

 Talk #5: Ali AGHA